rubys/wunderbar/docs/Chat.md

 end
 ```
-But the most interesting part of the HTML in this demo is the script element.
+But the most interesting part of the HTML in this demo is the `script` element.
 The first line creates a WebSocket using the value of `@socket`, an instance
 variable defined outside of the script and referenced inside.

-As `$` is not a valid method name in Ruby, Wunderbar maps `~` to jQuery.
+As `$` is not a valid method name in Ruby, Wunderbar maps `~` to `jQuery`.
 The next line makes two calls to jQuery via `~'textarea'` and `~this`, with
 the result being that whenever any input is made inside the text area, a call
 to the `ws.send` function is made with the value of that text area.

+Finally, two event handlers are defined.

 ```ruby
 ws.onmessage = proc do |evt|